I have never been on a zipline trip, how does this work?

 Is there a photographer for pictures?

 Yes, so smile pretty while in the trees (as if you could help it).
 One of our photographers will be on the course to take your picture from Memorial Day Weekend to Labor Day Weekend.
 When you get back to the outpost after your trip, you can view your photos on the computers in the store.
-You can have all of your pictures copied to a USB thumb drive or have prints made while you wait
+Photos that you purchase will be sent to you immediately via email and/or text, and can also be viewed and purchased online after you get home if you don’t have time to look after your trip.

 Is tipping my guide or other staff appropriate?